Draxsis/bookstore-project/README.md

 # BookStore Project

 ## Overview
-This project is a web-based bookstore application aimed at providing a seamless book shopping experience for readers.
-It allows users to browse, search, and purchase books online.
+This project is a web-based bookstore management system aimed at providing a seamless experience for managing books.
+It allows users to browse, search, and organize books in both table and card view formats.
+Users can perform CRUD (Create, Read, Update, Delete) operations on the book database, making it easy to maintain an organized collection.

 ## Key Features
 - Search functionality for books
-- Categorization of books by genre
+- CRUD operations for books (Create, Read, Update, Delete)
-- User authentication and account management
+- Multiple viewing options: table and card view formats

 ## Technologies Used
 - Node.js, JavaScript